jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 # Create a stake pool

 Now that everything is set up let's start creating the pool.
-Please read the [documentation](https://github.com/gitmachtl/scripts) Martin provides to get a better understanding of the scripts.
+Please read the [official documentation](https://github.com/gitmachtl/scripts) Martin of [ATADA](https://stakepool.at/) pool provides to get a better understanding of the scripts.
 His tutorial is much more detailed and covers a lot of options.
-This tutorial is only for the basic workflow.
+This tutorial is for the basic workflow.
 It contains the necessary steps to get a stake pool running and registered on chain.

 {% embed url="https://github.com/gitmachtl/scripts" %}

 {% hint style="warning" %} Basically everything is created offline.
 Make sure that you never expose your secret keys to an online environment and back them up, multiple times best case.
 The only keys you need on your core are: kes-xxx.skey, vfr.skey and node-xxx.opcert. {% endhint %}

-{% hint style="info" %} The transfer with the USB device is fully automated.
+The transfer with the USB device is fully automated.
 It just needs to be mounted at the current working environment, which should also work automated.
-If not mount it with ```sudo mount ~/usb_transfer``` {% endhint %}
+If not mount it with ```sudo mount ~/usb_transfer``` Make sure to unmount again before removing it. ```sudo umount ~/usb_transfer```

-## Setup
+### Set up the cold machine

 Let's begin with a directory for your keys.
-Also make sure the offline machine's time is correct.
-You'll have to do it everytime you use it.
+Also make sure the offline machine's time is correct, you'll have to do it everytime you use it.

 {% tab title="offline" %}
 ```bash